Codeyg12/react-weather/README.md

   ### Usage

-  Checking the current weather and a 5 day forecast.
+  Checking the current weather and a 5-day forecast.

   <p align="right"><a href="#readme-top">(Return to top)</a></p>